trinerye/language_analytics_2024/assignment_3/readme.md

 ### Limitations

-- While the script converts the artist's name and the search word into lowercase to expand the search, it does not consider spelling mistakes.
+- While the script converts the artist's name and the search word into lowercase to make the search uniform, it does not consider spelling mistakes.
 So, you will need to spell things correctly when parsing the command-line arguments; otherwise, errors will occur.

-- Also, the genism glove-wiki-gigaword-50 model has an extensive vocabulary, including  1.2 million words.
+- Also, the gensim glove-wiki-gigaword-50 model has an extensive vocabulary, including  1.2 million words.
 However, the Spotify Million Song Dataset only contains 643 unique artists, so your choice of artist is relatively limited.

+## Code Carbon

+Please ignore the code related to ``Code Carbon``, as it is part of another assignment and, therefore, unnecessary to reproduce this project.

+*For more information about this project's environmental impact, see [assignment_5](../assignment_5/readme.md).*